-Variable remuneration is forfeited in full if the risk taker has played a significant part in, or was responsible for, conduct that led to substantial losses or material regulatory sanctions for the institution, or if the risk taker was in serious (grossly negligent or intentional) breach of relevant external or internal rules regarding suitability and conduct.
+Variable remuneration is forfeited in full if the risk taker has played a significant part in, or was responsible for, conduct that led to substantial losses, material regulatory sanctions, or a material supervisory measure for the institution, or if the risk taker was in serious (grossly negligent or intentional) breach of relevant external or internal rules regarding suitability and conduct.
 If, in exercising his or her role, the risk taker exhibits conduct that is immoral or in breach of duty, the IPF is reduced.
 The IPF can be lowered to zero in individual cases where a reduction of the IPF to 0.8 appears insufficient in view of the significance of the conduct that is immoral or in breach of duty.
 It is not possible to compensate for conduct that is immoral or in breach of duty by making a positive contribution to profits.
 Conduct that is immoral or in breach of duty must always lead to a reduction in the employee's variable remuneration.
 In cases where the variable remuneration is forfeited in full, the bank is also entitled to claw back any variable remuneration already paid to the risk taker.

-14.3.6 Remuneration system for heads of division
+15.3.6 Remuneration system for heads of division

 All heads of division at DZ BANK are senior managers and have been identified as risk takers.
 Because they are senior managers, they are not covered by the company agreement for NCN remuneration.
 Their remuneration is governed by their employment contracts.
+In addition to a fixed salary, the remuneration system for heads of division includes a variable remuneration component (bonus).
+The variable remuneration of the heads of division is set with reference to a maximum achievable bonus.
+Targets derived from the corporate strategy in the form of group, bank, divisional, and individual targets are used to determine the bonus level.
+The maximum bonus is set in the event of full achievement of each individual target.
 The DZ BANK Board of Managing Directors is responsible for determining the remuneration system.